ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ---
 # MQTT Broker (e.g. HomeAssistant, ioBroker)
 An MQTT broker is a server that receives all messages from the clients and then routes the messages to the appropriate destination clients.
 Information is organized in a hierarchy of topics.
 When hyundai_kia_connect_monitor has a new item of data to distribute, it sends a control message with the data to the connected broker.
 The broker then distributes the information to any clients that have subscribed to that topic.
 The hyundai_kia_connect_monitor does not need to have any data on the number or locations of subscribers, and subscribers, in turn, do not have to be configured with any data about the publishers.

+*Note: additional python package(s) installation required that are not installed by default*

 In the file "monitor.cfg" there is a configuration section for MQTT.